 If the product is a cinnamon extract, a dose of 200 - 300 milligrams can be considered.

-A high quality patented cinnamon extract in 125 milligram capsules is available from our online Nutritional Supplements Store.
+A high quality patented cinnamon extract in 125 milligram capsules is available from our online Nutritional Supplements store.

-Cinnamon extract is considered to be quite safe when used at recommended dosages.
+The extract is considered to be quite safe when used at recommended dosages.
 It's advisable to check with your doctor if you intend to take it while pregnant or breastfeeding; there is insufficient information to judge its safety in these situations.

 Since cinnamon can lower your blood sugar, check with your doctor before starting supplemental cinnamon if you are taking medications for controlling blood sugar and insulin levels.